2026 Click-Worthy Title Playbook

 Optimizing for AI Overviews and Generative Search

-Concise, intent-aligned, machine-readable metadata improves the probability of being selected as a source in AI-generated answers and overview modules.
-For content team QA, that usually means checking title length, snippet clarity, and the overall SEO title against the page topic before release.
+Concise, intent-aligned metadata improves the chance that a page is understood as a useful source for AI-generated answers and overview modules.
+For content team QA, that usually means checking title length, snippet clarity, entity coverage, byline dates, original examples, and whether each section answers a real query without forcing Google to infer the point.

 Why This Matters for SEO QA